An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Dataset and Training Details

 In our experiments, we make use of two datasets.
 In the first dataset called $ADNI\_synt$, we asked three medical imaging experts to select n=4000 $T_{1}$-weighted MRI scans from the ADNI1 and ADNI2 datasets.
 The three experts (one radiologist and two medical imaging researchers) make sure to exclude scans with artefacts through a consensus procedure.
 On top of these scans, we add 36,000 synthetic MR images with artefacts, generated by our artefact generators $S_{a,\theta_a}$.
 We generate the same number of images for each class of artefact.

 Since the scans in ADNI are acquired using an MP-RAGE (Magnetization Prepared - Rapid Gradient Echo) sequence, the synthetic images that we create have the same type of contrast.
 Real scans from ADNI are labelled as artefact-free images and generated scans from our artefact generators are labelled as images with artefacts.
-We divided our dataset into a training-set (Artefact-free MRI: 2000; Artefacts MRI: 2000x9), a validation-set (Artefact-free MRI: 1000; Artefacts MRI: 1000x9), and a test-set (Artefact-free MRI: 1000; Artefacts MRI: 1000x9).
+We divided our dataset into a training set (Artefact-free MRI: 2000; Artefacts MRI: 2000x9), a validation set (Artefact-free MRI: 1000; Artefacts MRI: 1000x9), and a test set (Artefact-free MRI: 1000; Artefacts MRI: 1000x9).
+Each set is distinct, with unique images selected from ADNI, and diverse artefacts generated for each scan.

 Although this dataset has a large sample size, some of the scans are generated by a synthetic process and therefore the results may not be representative of a real-world scenario.
 For this reason, we use an external testing dataset from a randomized clinical trial that had enrolled primary progressive multiple sclerosis (MS) patients~\citep{barkhof2015arpeggio} including i) 48 manually selected scans with expert-identified artefacts (3 with folding, 7 with motion, 8 with Gibbs' artefacts, 13 with blurring, 15 with noise and 2 with bias), and ii) 48 randomly selected scans without artefacts.
 Using the GUI in Fig.~\ref{fig:survey} we asked three radiologists to label these 96 images according to the available 9 classes of artefacts.